maybenat/WikiMiney/README.md

 bundle install
 ```

 Follow instructions in [Data Download](DATA_DL.md).
-This will take a LONG time - weeks.
+This will take a LONG time to get actual data.
+The rake db:setup command will take a long time to populate the database if you followed the scripts in the
+Data Download wiki for all six months

 ```
 rake db:migrate